I'm going to start Urban Thrilling Adventure Walk workshops for foreign

 up coming in close contact with fresh coconut shavings.
 These nuts are so bursting

+with richness that you will find its cream sticking to the scraper too.
 Massaging one’s arms, legs and face with these fat rich coconut scrapings makes the skin supple and gives it long lasting softness.
 And people wonder how I manage to look ten years younger!
 Now you know my secret

 ~

-This blogpost is submitted for "The Goodness Of Coconut Contest, brought to you by Parachute Advansed body lotion" and
+This blogpost is submitted for "The Goodness Of Coconut Contest, brought to you by Parachute Advansed body lotion" and Womensweb